 Sound too good to be true?
 Try it out before you embark on your big adventure and see for yourself.

 Note: make sure your jar of coconut oil closes tightly and doesn’t leak, and close it well everytime you use it.
 When moving around, it’s worth wrapping it in a plastic bag or two to make sure that if any does leak, you won’t end up with the entire contents of your backpack being covered in oil.
 Also, remember it will escape more easily when in its liquid form, which it will be if it’s warmer than 25 degrees.
-I’ve learnt this one the hard way.
+I’ve learned this one the hard way.

 This is something you’d probably never think to pack unless you’re headed somewhere like Ireland, famous for its downpours.
-However, if you think about all the things that a plastic poncho can be used for, you might have a change of heart.
+However, if you think about all the things that a plastic rain poncho can be used for, you might have a change of heart.
 If you’re sleeping under the stars, use it as a tarp, laying it out under your sleeping bag.
 Having a picnic?
 If the ground’s a bit damp, whip out your poncho rather than your sarong.

 Wet clothes and no plastic bags to hand?
 Wrap them in your poncho.
 Sudden rainstorm?
 Use your poncho as an emergency rain shelter.
 You could even use your dental floss to string it up.